charan-happy/devopswithcharan/Interview-Questions/docker.md

 Qtn: Load balancer in docker?
 Ans: External ELB is used with docker swarm--(ELB for only load balancing) Docker swarm will not create another server if it is down ..it orchestrate the services.

+what is docker?
+difference between container and vms? difference between docker and virtualization? difference between container and image? how image builds? what are image layers? how image layers work? what is overlayfs? where the image layers found in which directory? how can we check the content of the each layer? how to check the layers stacked with image? what is union Mount & AUFs? why use union mount system for docker? what are the 3 different directories in /var/lib/docker/aufs? how to run an image? how to tag an image? how to link one container with another ? how do you sequence the containers?
+A first then B should execute after that? how to create a volume in docker container to store data? how to mount a local directory into a container? what is entry point in docker? what is docker file? difference between ADD & copy parameters in docker file? how to create a bridge in container? how a  container gets an internal IP? can we check the process of a container inside as well as outside the container? can we check the container process on docker host? how kernel isolates to rin the container and how resources managed by the kernel? what is namespace